Infanta Elena, Duchess of Lugo: Marriage and children

 On 13 November 2007, it was announced that Elena had separated from her husband.
 In November 2009, the Spanish media reported that she and her husband would divorce, although a rumour to that effect had been circulating for a year before the announcement was made.
 Their divorce papers were signed on 25 November 2009.
-The Duchess and Duke of Lugo were divorced in December 2009.
-On 21 January 2010, the divorce was registered at the Civil Registry of the Spanish Royal Family.
-It was officially announced on 9 February 2010, that Jaime de Marichalar was no longer permitted to use the ducal title and that he was no longer considered to be an official member of the Spanish Royal Family.
+The Duchess and Duke consort of Lugo were divorced in December 2009.
+On 21 January 2010, the divorce was registered at the Civil Registry of the Spanish Royal Family and it was officially announced on 9 February 2010; Jaime de Marichalar was no longer permitted to use the ducal title and he was no longer considered to be an official member of the Spanish Royal Family.